88131 Lindau

 The most beautiful viewpoints of Lake Constance await you!
-This circular trail leads from Lindau along the lake and into the region's vineyards and orchards with fantastic views.
+This circular route leads from Lindau along the lake and into the vineyards and orchards of the region with fantastic views.

 Lindau